 Non-critical violations are unacceptable practices that normally relate to the physical condition of an establishment, including equipment, cleaning and storage.
 Non-critical violations must be corrected before the next routine inspection or as directed by the Health Department.

 All temporary food establishments shall comply with the Texas Food Establishment Rules Section 229.170.
-The City-County Health Unit may also impose additional requirements to protect the well-being of all citizens related to the event.
+The Health Unit may also impose additional requirements to protect the well-being of all citizens related to the event.

 Events held within the City of Kingsville may require additional permits from various departments within the city.
-A temporary event permit must be obtained from the City-County Health Unit 48 hours prior to the event (excluding weekends).
+A temporary event permit must be obtained from the Health Department 48 hours prior to the event (excluding weekends).
 Food handlers must have at least a minimum of a food handler card for temporary events.
 Further rules regarding temporary food establishments can be viewed by clicking on the following link:

 As per the Texas Food Establishment Rules, food service and mobile food establishments are required to have at least one (1) certified food manager on premises during hours of operation.
 The following institutions offer the Food Manager Certification Course: